Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Methods

-\subsection{Simulating Transient Heat Conduction Experiments}
+\subsubsection{Simulating Transient Heat Conduction Experiments}

 The two bodies simulated in Section~\ref{sec:learning_thermal_properties} are discretised with a tetrahedral mesh shown in Figure~\ref{fig:learning_from_temperatures_mesh}, where half of the square plate is transparent to show the hole in the circular bottom plate.
 The temperature field is discretised with linear basis functions.

-The ground truth thermal conductivity law is a nonlinear function of the temperature defined as:
+\paragraph{Ground Truth} The ground truth thermal conductivity law is a nonlinear function of the temperature defined as:

 where \(T\) is the temperature; \(\beta = 1.0\) is a dimensionless constant; \(\delta = 0.62\) is an exponent that characterises the temperature dependence; \(k_r = 2.0\) is a reference thermal conductivity; and \(T_r = 298.0\)~K is the reference temperature.
+Figure~\ref{fig:temperature_evolution_snapshots} shows the evolution of the temperature field across the domain at four time instants.

-The ML constitutive model is defined with an MLP with two hidden layers, each containing thirty neurons and using ReLU and Sigmoid as the activation functions.
+\paragraph{ML Model Architecture} The ML constitutive model is defined with an MLP with two hidden layers, each containing thirty neurons and using ReLU and Sigmoid as the activation functions.
 The input of the MLP is the temperature, and the output is the corresponding thermal conductivity, which is then used to solve the PDE.